Chen-Oliver/wikideg/README.md

 Try to reach one wikipedia page starting from another.

-WARNING: To prevent cheating, opening inspect element will redirect to this repo
+**WARNING**: To prevent cheating, opening inspect element will redirect to this repo

 [Heroku App](https://wikidegrees.herokuapp.com)